-We have expertise in repairing aluminum wheels, from minor surface abrasion to more serious damage such as bent or cracked wheels.
-Quality Assured Collision shops consult with professionally trained and certified specialists who inspect damaged wheels for cracks and determine whether wheels can be safely repaired.
+Whether your wheels have a minor surface abrasion or more serious damage such as bent or cracked wheels, we can help.
+Consult with professionally trained and certified specialists who inspect damaged aluminum wheels for cracks and determine whether the wheels can be safely repaired or not.

-Wheels that can be repaired, without compromising vehicle safety standards, can most often be restored to like-new condition.
+In a lot of cases, aluminum wheel repair is possible without compromising vehicle safety standards.
+Most often they can be restored to like-new condition.
 Aluminum wheel repairs generally result in dramatic improvements in the appearance of your wheels.

 We can repair the following damage to aluminum wheels: